Get alerts of updates about «Reproduction, partner disruption and health»

 - Researchers at the Centre for Fertility and Health analyse the data material in collaboration with researchers at our Norwegian and foreign collaborating institutions.
 Cooperation with foreign institutions is regulated through written contracts with the institute, and meets the requirements for the EU's standard contract .

-- The participants in the health surveys have given their prior consent to the purposes of the project.
+- The participants in the health surveys from which the project obtains the research data have given prior consent to the use of data for research purposes in line with the objectives of this project.

 - No participants will be contacted by the project and it will never be possible to identify individuals in the results presented from the project.